Mario (American singer): 2016–present: New Citizen label, Dancing Shadows, Closer to Mars EP and upcoming sixth album

 Mario spoke with the FunX radio station during the Oh My!
 Music Festival in June 2018, announcing that the album Cosmo 17 is now re-titled Dancing Shadows and will be released in the late fall with a new single called "Drowning": "We changed the name of it.
 Making an album is like giving birth to something.
 You go through different names and different vibes."

 On July 20, 2018, Mario released "Drowning" and the accompanying music video.
 "This song is about being faced with the reality of having multiple women I love for different reasons," he said in a press statement.

 On September 14, 2018, the title track of Mario's fifth album of the same name was released.
 On October 5, 2018, Dancing Shadows was finally released.

 Mario released the single "Closer", on April 24, 2020; it appears on his EP Closer to Mars, which was released on October 16, 2020, while his upcoming sixth album is set to release sometime in 2021.
 "Mars" was released as the second single from the EP on October 2, 2020, alongside its music video.
 The third single "Pretty Mouth Magick" was released on October 16, 2020, alongside its music video.

+In 2024, Mario competed in season twelve of The Masked Singer as "Wasp" where Ne-Yo (who competed as "Cow" in season ten) served as his Mask Ambassador.
+He finished in second place, did an encore performance of "Let Me Love You", and even figured out that "Buffalos" was Boyz II Men.

 Other ventures

 Acting career

 Mario starred as Miles Darby in Step Up, a dance-themed film released on August 11, 2006.
 He also appeared in Freedom Writers, which was released on January 5, 2007.
 Mario did not take acting classes before undertaking the role.
-Mario has stated that he would like to own his own film production company entitled "Inside Paris Productions" and become a director.
+Mario has stated that he would like to own his own film production company titled "Inside Paris Productions" and become a director.
 On March 5, 2009, Mario said on Twitter that he had made an ABC network testing for a new pilot.
 As result, he made an announcement to The Electric Company on PBS, with the "Soft G".
 He starred in One on One as Spirit's date to the dance.
+In 2019, he portrayed the character "Benny" in the Emmy Award winning musical Rent: Live.

 Knightwritaz

-Knightwritaz is a production team of which Mario was a part of.
+Formed in 2005, Knightwritaz is a production team of which Mario was part of.
 The team included Sterling Simms, Warren "Oak" Felder and Marsha of Floetry.
-Aside from producing songs for Mario's third album Go, the team has written and produced songs for Jennifer Lopez, Chris Brown, Jordin Sparks, Usher and Raven-Symoné.
-Mario claimed to be more of the songwriter in the team.
-In an interview with Rap-Up, he said that he was no longer a part of the Knightwritaz.
+Aside from producing songs for Mario's third album Go (2008), the team has written and produced songs for Jennifer Lopez, Chris Brown, Jordin Sparks, Usher and Raven-Symoné.
+Having seldom worked as a collective fivesome, Mario claimed to be more of the songwriter in the team by 2007.
+In 2009, he stated that he was no longer part of the group.